 Stereo Mapping, No Info, Big Step, Marcela

+Stereo Mapping is an Indie-Jazz-Fusion outfit made for the eclectic listener.
+Every song is a collaboration in writing and arranging between all 4 members of the group (Elaine, Jackie, Taryn, and Augie).
+This music is made to make ya feel somethin’ and move somethin’!
+No Info is a 5 piece outfit from Chicago.
+Drew, Jaydon, Laila, Luigi, and Rez blend elements of jazz, funk, lo-fi, and psych rock together to get their distinct dreamy and sleek sound.
+Through tight rhythms and flowing melodies, No Info seeks to keep you grounded and send you into the stratosphere at the same time.
 Big Step is the songwriting project and band of Jordan Paine.
 Through Big Step, Jordan uses carefully crafted lyrics to tell stories and tease out thoughts and ideas.
 Listeners experience all of this fully embodied thanks to the talents of Augie & Griffin (Bass and Drums).
 The music often sounds like a dance-y blend of singer/songwriter, alt rock and post punk with vocal harmonies added in.
-Also featuring Stereo Mapping, No Info, and Marcela
+Marcela is an independent singer, songwriter, and producer based in Chicago.
+I make bedroom pop!

 Sex Mex, Watermelon, Doomzday Slutz